amilnarski/ai-pente/Paper.md

 ## Experimental Results
 Remove captures.
 ### The AlphaBeta Player
-The AlphaBeta Player is broken.
+The AlphaBeta Player is not as broken.
 ### The Q Learner Player
 The Q Learner Player is also broken.
 ### Results